 This means that the recipe has a protected status and can only be called Paella Valenciana if it contains ten authentic essential ingredients.

-The harder, the better!
+The louder, the better!

 Another remarkable thing that Valencians feel very attached to is fireworks.